apify/crawlee/docs/guides/getting_started.md

 > Notice again that we're scraping on the detail pages `request.userData.detailPage === true`, but we're only enqueueing on the category pages
 > `request.userData.detailPage === undefined`.

-When running the actor in an environment of your choice, you should see the crawled URLs and their scraped data printed to the console.
+When running the actor in the environment of your choice, you should see the crawled URLs and their scraped data printed to the console.

 ### Saving the scraped data